culturing/poems/Other/FAQ.md

 ### Why poetry?

-Because I want you to think like you've never thought before
+I want you to think like you've never thought before

 ### Do you have a favorite poem?